axelcabato/da-proj-1/README.md

 # Gym Members Exercise Analysis

-A comprehensive data analysis project exploring gym member workout patterns, physical attributes, and fitness metrics.
-This project demonstrates the complete data analysis workflow from exploratory analysis through statistical validation to actionable business insights.
+A data analysis project exploring gym member workout patterns, physical attributes, and fitness metrics.
+This project demonstrates the complete data analysis workflow from exploratory analysis through statistical testing to actionable business recommendations.

 ## Project Status

-**In Progress**
+**Complete**

 This is my first data analysis portfolio project, developed as I transition into the data science field.
-The project intentionally follows industry-standard practices and demonstrates a methodical approach to extracting insights from data.
+The project follows industry-standard practices and demonstrates a methodical approach to extracting insights from data.

 | Phase | Status |
 |-------|--------|